ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 ## Understanding the OWASP package
 {: #understanding-owasp-package}

 The OWASP ModSecurity Core Ruleset assigns a score to each request based on how many OWASP rules trigger.
+The ruleset in CIS is based off OWASP version 3.3.

-### OWASP v3.x
+### Paranoia level
-{: #owasp-v3x}
+{: #paranoia-level}

 The paranoia level settings are part of the core ruleset.
 The paranoia level (PL) helps to define how aggressive the core ruleset is.